iree-amd-aie

 ).

-Note, getting the right/matching build of LLVM, that works with IREE is tough (besides the commit hash, there are various flags to set).
+When using a pre-built distribution of LLVM, getting the right/matching build, that works with IREE, is tough (besides the commit hash, there are various flags to set).

 To enable adventurous users to avail themselves of -DIREE_BUILD_BUNDLED_LLVM=OFF